CosAnca/nucleum/README.md

 ### html

-**Note:** If you are on a platform that's already handling html (Wordpress), set `html: false` or delete the configuration object completely from `task-config.js`.
+**Note:** If you are on a platform that's already handling html (WordPress), set `html: false` or delete the configuration object completely from `task-config.js`.
 If that's the case, don't forget to use the BrowserSync [`files` option](https://browsersync.io/docs/options#option-file) in the `browserSync` config object to start watching yout templates folder.

 Robust templating with [Pug](https://pugjs.org/api/getting-started.html).

 #### `dataFunction`

-[gulp-data](https://github.com/colynb/gulp-data) `dataFunction` used provide data to templates.
+[gulp-data](https://github.com/colynb/gulp-data) `dataFunction` is used to provide data to templates.
 Defaults to reading in a global JSON, specified by the `dataFile` option.

 #### `dataFile`

-A path to a JSON file containing data to use in your Nunjucks templates via [`gulp-data`](https://github.com/colynb/gulp-data).
+A path to a JSON file containing data to use in your templates via [`gulp-data`](https://github.com/colynb/gulp-data).

 #### `htmlmin`